TRNG-00001980-Java-Full-Stack/training-content/Springboot/Misc/LogbackSetup.md

 ### Conclusion

 Logback provides a powerful and flexible logging solution for Spring Boot applications.
 By customizing Logback through XML configuration files, you can control how logs are formatted, where they are stored, and which levels of messages are captured.
 This tutorial covered basic and advanced Logback configurations, showing how to leverage its features to create a robust logging setup.

-If you have specific requirements or need help configuring a particular aspect of Logback, let me know how I can further assist you!